Assets vs. Shares

 Example 1: Foreignco acquires all of the issued shares of the Canadian target corporation, Targetco, for $100M.
 The paid-up capital of Targetco is only $50M.
 Targetco would only be able to return $50M on a tax-free basis to its parent, Foreignco, although Foreignco paid $100M for the issued shares of the company.
 Foreignco can improve its Canadian tax position by using a Canadian acquisition corporation.

 Example 2: Foreignco subscribes for shares of a new Canco in the amount of $100M.
 Canco uses the funds to acquire all of the issued shares of the Canadian target corporation, Targetco, for $100M.

-In this example, Canco would have paid-up capital of $100M, which could be returned to Foreignco on a tax-free basis.
-Foreignco’s ability to refinance the equity financing with debt has increased from $33.3M to $66.6M.
+In this example, assuming that the foreign affiliate dumping rules (discussed above) do not apply, Canco would have paid-up capital of CA$100M, which could be returned to Foreignco on a tax-free basis.
+Foreignco’s ability to refinance the equity financing with debt has increased from CA$33.3M to CA$66.6M.
 Note, however, that this strategy to increase paid-up capital must be executed at the time of the acquisition.
 Subsequently “rolling over” the shares of Targetco into Canco will not have the desired tax effect.